 What does it take to deliver on this expectation?
 A mastery of one’s craft.
 Engaged employees committed to excellence and a culture where people feel valued for the difference they make.

-This investment comes in the form of on-site training and night schools, career growth opportunities, and a fully-credited apprentice school.
-Most importantly, those who indeed build their careers at the shipyard are recognized and celebrated for their service.
+This investment comes in the form of on-site training and night schools, career growth opportunities and a fully-credited apprentice school.
+Most importantly, those who indeed build their careers at the shipyard are recognised and celebrated for their service.